awhitetiger/discord.py-hentaibot/README.md

 2. !sauce imageurl - creates a sauce bounty
 3. !give_sauce id sauceurl - sends sauce to bounty poster where they then need to confirm.
-4. !confirm_id - used by bounty posters to remove bounties once they've been sauced.
+4. !confirm_id - used by bounty posters to remove bounties once they've been sauced. both pivix and hentai links will be detected automatically no need for a command.